Estimated reading time: 4 minutes

 Suppose this retailer paid £180 per unit to the supplier.
 The owner could sell it for £200 and still make a profit.
 But why should she?
 She offers the best price, so the bargain hunters will come and look for her.

-Let’s look at some examples of price and price point used in real marketing material.
+Let’s look at an example of the price point used in real marketing material.

-However, as they’re talking about a hypothetical, potential range of prices, they use the term price point.
+Rafi Mohammed is talking about a hypothetical, potential range of prices, so uses the term price point.

 So what have we learned?